The Supporting Crew Member Program (SCM)

-CAE, a leading business aviation training provider located at the Dallas Fort Worth International Airport in Texas, U.S.A., is offering a unique opportunity to aspiring aviation students through its Supporting Crew Member (SCM) program.
+We offer a unique opportunity to aspiring aviation students through our Supporting Crew Member (SCM) program at both our Dallas and New Jersey Morristown training centers.
 The program utilizes SCMs to meet the needs of our clients who train in aircraft simulators that require a crew compliment of at least two pilots.

 In addition to receiving formal aircraft SIC simulator training for select aircraft types, the SCM will have the opportunity to attend, at no cost, one of the many advanced programs and enrichment courses provided by CAE.

 This program has launched many aviation careers since its inception.
 Having the opportunity to receive world-class training from an industry leader can give you the edge you need for your future and build the professional foundation companies and airlines are looking for in today’s aviation environment.

 35 events in a 12 month period will qualify the SCM for an annual SIC recurrent training leading to a 61.55 sign off.

 40 events in a 24 month period will qualify the SCM for the required paperwork for the SIC type rating endorsement.
 It is the SCMs responsibility to obtain the required aircraft takeoff and landings.
 (FAR 61.55 compliance is mandatory)

 After completing the above, the SCM could take 1 of 2 different award paths, dependent on their career paths:

 At a minimum, the SCM candidate must possess the following: